-FDI up to 100% under the automatic route is allowed in the following sectors namely; data processing, software development and computer consultancy services, software supply services, business and management consultancy services, market research services, technical testing and analysis services.
+FDI up to 100 percent under the automatic route is allowed in the sectors of data processing, software development and computer consultancy services, software supply services, business and management consultancy services, market research services, technical testing and analysis services.

-100% FDI is permitted in B2B E-commerce, however no FDI is permitted in B2C e-commerce.
-As per these new guidelines on FDI in e-commerce, 100% FDI under automatic route is permitted in marketplace model of e-commerce, while FDI is not permitted in inventory based model of e-commerce.
+FDI of 100 percent is permitted in B2B E-commerce, however no FDI is permitted in B2C e-commerce.
+As per the new guidelines on FDI in e-commerce, 100 percent FDI is permitted in marketplace model of e-commerce, under automatic route, while FDI is not permitted in inventory- based model of e-commerce.

 During April 2000- March 2020, the sector attracted second highest cumulative FDI of US$ 44.91 billion which is10 percent of the total inflow into the country during the period.

 The ‘Digital India’ campaign has put India on the path of becoming a digital economy and the outlook for the sector seems promising.
 IT megaprojects such as nationwide broadband highways, universal mobile access and public internet access program are in the pipeline under the Digital India initiative.
 The National Optical Fibre Network aims to connect all 2,50,000 Gram Panchayats in the country with high speed broadband.